GNU ELPA - code-cells

 GNU ELPA MELPA

 This package lets you efficiently navigate, edit and execute code split into cells according to certain magic comments.
-If you have Jupytext or Pandoc installed, you can also open ipynb notebook files directly in Emacs.
+Moreover, if you have Jupytext or Pandoc installed, you can also open ipynb notebook files directly in Emacs.
 They will be automatically converted to a script for editing, and converted back to notebook format when saving.

 screenshot.png